mig1984/bashible/docs/output_to_file.md

 -1|--stdout
 -2|--stderr
 -a|--append
+-t|--tee

-Internally it does a redirect: single '>' or double '>>' when --append is specified.
+Unless --tee is used, it does a redirect: single '>' or double '>>' when --append is specified.

+When --tee is used, it duplicates the output to the file and on the terminal.

 ```bash